alexanikiev/Azure-EmbodiedAI-Sample/README.md

 # Azure-EmbodiedAI-Sample

 Welcome to the Azure EmbodiedAI Sample repository on GitHub.
 With only about 500 lines of custom code written with the help of [ChatGPT](https://chat.openai.com/) this simple Unity project demonstrates how to build an EmbodiedAI character which is able to speak, listen and see by using Azure Cognitive Services (Azure Speech SDK), Azure Kinect Body Tracking SDK and Unity Visual Scripting.
-Initial design for Microsoft's legendary Clippy character is inspired by the Blender project [here](https://github.com/david0429/Clippy).
+Initial design for Microsoft's legendary Clippy character is inspired by Blender project [here](https://github.com/david0429/Clippy).

 ## Getting Started